-Woman Fired for Heimlich Abuse
+Employee Terminated for Heimlich Abuse

 According to Whitman HR spokesperson Sara Spilkins, Alberts was released Tuesday following multiple performances of the maneuver on her co-workers.
 The problem: None of these workers were choking.

-On 12 occasions, including ten in the lunchroom, Alberts bear-hugged unsuspecting employees from behind, tipping over tables and employees in the process.
+On 12 occasions, including ten in the lunchroom, Alberts suddenly bear-hugged unsuspecting employees from behind, tipping over tables and employees in the process.

 “The instructor said if it even looks like a person’s in distress, it’s better to be safe than sorry!” she said, adding that she doesn’t regret her actions.